SOTVerse: A User-defined Task Space of Single Object Tracking: Experiments

 \textbf{\textit{Tracking Evaluation via Challenging Plots.}}

 Figure~\ref{fig:ope-challenge} shows the performance of the challenging plot and attribute plot.
-The challenging plots (D1, E1, F1) demonstrate that the algorithm's success rate on challenging frames is basically lower than 50\%.
+The challenging plots (D1-D3) demonstrate that the algorithm's success rate on challenging frames is basically lower than 50\%.

-Observe three points in challenging plots (D1, E1, F1): the inflection point, the point with $\theta_{\rho}=0.75$, and the endpoint on the right ($\theta_{\rho}=1$).
+Observe three points in challenging plots (D1-D3): the inflection point, the point with $\theta_{\rho}=0.75$, and the endpoint on the right ($\theta_{\rho}=1$).
 Attention that the variation trends of challenging plots are not totally similar, meaning the decisive factors for influencing algorithm performance of various tasks are different:

-\begin{itemize} \item \textbf{Challenging factors mainly influence short-term tracking task.} For short-term tracking (D1), the success rate of most algorithms increases with the improvement of the correlation coefficient, indicating that challenging factors are the main element affecting the success rate. \item \textbf{Challenging factors and sequence length mainly influence long-term tracking task.} For long-term tracking (E1), the performance increases with the addition of the correlation coefficient in the challenging frame area; but when the sequence contains more normal frames, improvement of performance slows down, revealing that sequence length becomes the main factor affecting the success rate. \item \textbf{Shot-switching mainly influence global instance tracking task.} For global instance tracking task (F1) that includes shot switching, the curve's inflection point occurs when the correlation coefficient is very low, and the slope of the curve to the right of the inflection point is gentle.
+\begin{itemize} \item \textbf{Challenging factors mainly influence short-term tracking task.} For short-term tracking (D1), the success rate of most algorithms increases with the improvement of the correlation coefficient, indicating that challenging factors are the main element affecting the success rate. \item \textbf{Challenging factors and sequence length mainly influence long-term tracking task.} For long-term tracking (D2), the performance increases with the addition of the correlation coefficient in the challenging frame area; but when the sequence contains more normal frames, the improvement of performance slows down, revealing that sequence length becomes the main factor affecting the success rate. \item \textbf{Shot-switching mainly influences global instance tracking task.} For the global instance tracking task (D3) that includes shot switching, the curve's inflection point occurs when the correlation coefficient is very low, and the slope of the curve to the right of the inflection point is gentle.
 Thus, the decisive factor for algorithm performance in the GIT task is not challenging factors, but whether the target position can be re-located after each shot switching. \end{itemize}

 \textbf{\textit{Tracking Evaluation via Attribute Plots.}}